sine2pi/Variable-Radii-RoPE/README.md

 tldr: The idea is to model relative distances between tokens and/or features along with the relative positions using standard RoPE.

 Standard RoPE rotates embeddings along a 2d 1-unit circle on a plane.
-This variable radius extension can both rotate anf scale them.
+This variable radius extension is an attempt at adding scale.
 This might provide a richer way to encode positional information, potentially improving the model's ability to handle sequences of various lengths and capture position-dependent patterns.
 Probably good for sound.
 Thats the intuition anyway.

 ### Particularly Good for Speech?